 Because numerous school reforms seek to ensure systematic, valuable instruction for all students in the general education setting, collaboration has been a popular buzzword in schools.
-Dr. Marilyn Friend (2000) shared that there are numerous myths about collaboration, including the misconception that collaboration is occurring every time two or more individuals interact.
-The requirements for collaboration are more than an engagement between a group of individuals.
+Dr. Marilyn Friend (2000) shared that there are numerous myths about collaboration, and she includes the misconception that collaboration is occurring every time two or more individuals interact.
+The requirements for collaboration are more than engagement among individuals of group.
 Collaboration requires interaction, to be sure, but it is much more than that.
-Just as we would not label any two people we see interacting as "married," we must also realize that professionals who are interacting are not necessarily collaborating.
+Just as we would not label any two people we see interacting as married, so must we realize that professionals who are interacting are not necessarily collaborating.
 Collaboration is a very specific relationship.
-Interpersonal collaboration refers to "a style for direct interaction between at least two co-equal parties voluntarily engaged in shared decision making as they work toward a common goal" (Friend & Cook, 2007, p.
-7).
-Collaboration can occur in almost any context where people are interacting; equally important, however, is the understanding that it may not be occurring, whether or not the label is applied.
-"All too often schools label their programs 'collaborative' without having the elements in place to guarantee that authentic partnerships exists" (Friedman Narr, Murawski, & Spencer, 2007, p.
+Collaboration refers to "a style for direct interaction between at least two coequal parties voluntarily engaged in shared decision making as they work toward a common goal" (Friend & Cook, 2007, p.
+4).
+Collaboration can occur in almost any context where people are interacting; equally important, however, is the understanding that it may not be occurring, whether or not the label is applied. . . .
+All too often, schools label their programs 'collaborative' without having the elements in place to guarantee that authentic partnerships exist" (Friedman Narr, Murawski, & Spencer, 2007, p.
 9).

-Idol, Paolucci-Whitcomb, and Nevin (1986) defined collaboration as "an interactive process in which individuals with diverse areas of expertise address mutually defined goals through the use of creative problem solving."
-This definition highlights the importance diverse areas of expertise can play when problem solving.
-My friend and colleague, Claire Hughes, and I tried to even more narrowly define collaboration in an article we wrote on co-teaching for gifted education.
-Our definition of collaboration was: "a style for interaction, which includes dialogue, planning, shared and creative decision making, and follow-up between at least two co-equal professionals with diverse expertise, in which the goal of the interaction is to provide appropriate services for students, including high achieving and gifted students" (Hughes & Murawski, 2001, p.
+Idol, Paolucci-Whitcomb, and Nevin (1986) defined collaboration by describing the importance of differing areas of expertise that collaborators would bring to the table.
+Their definition highlights the importance that diverse areas of expertise can play when problem solving.
+My friend and colleague, Claire Hughes, and I define collaboration more narrowly in an article we wrote on co-teaching for gifted education.
+We define collaboration as "a style for interaction, which includes dialogue, planning, shared and creative decision making, and follow-up between at least two coequal professionals with diverse expertise, in which the goal of the interaction is to provide appropriate services for students, including high achieving and gifted students" (Hughes & Murawski, 2001, p.
 196).
-While our specificity may not work for collaboration in all instances, we believe it is highly appropriate when discussing collaboration in inclusive schools wherein differentiation and addressing students' individual and diverse needs is the goal.
+While our specificity may not work for collaboration in all instances, we believe it is highly appropriate when discussing collaboration in inclusive schools where differentiation and addressing students' individual and diverse needs is the goal.
 And shouldn't this be the goal of all schools?